stelzinga/MF/MGT_80.Tools.md

 - performer is a Staff or a Group.
 - beneficiary is an Activity, or the Venture.

 If there is no performer i.e. {:beneficiary} then performer defaults to the Group associated to the Acvitity benefitting the Objective.
 Similarly, if there is no Beneficiary i.e. {performer:} then the beneficiary defaults to the Activity linked to the Staff or Group performing the Objective.
-If neither is explicilty provided i.e. {entry} then both Perfomer and Beneficiary are the same i.e., {entry} = {entry:entry}.
+If neither is explicilty provided i.e. {entry} then both Perfomer and Beneficiary are the same i.e., {entry} = {entry:entry} and defaults to oneself.
+Note that if the Status indicator is ~ and the Owner Indicator isprovided, it effectively means that the Objective has been delegated to that Staff or Group.

 Owner Indicator is optional in which case it can be written as {} or omitted altogether.